 Modal and cotton fabrics are some of the most versatile fabrics in the market and are prized for their softness and luxurious feel.
 However, there is a common misconception that cotton and modal fabrics are the same, with the modal fabric being just higher quality cotton.

 The difference between modal and cotton fabrics has a lot of significance.
 Modal and cotton are mostly used to produce underwear; these products require exceedingly soft fabrics.
-Since one of these fabrics is softer and more comfortable, knowing their difference is very necessary.
+Since one of these fabric is softer and more comfortable, knowing their difference is very necessary.

 What are Modal Fabrics?